 - Different user logins when integrated with Mendix SSO

 - How to Deploy to the Mendix Cloud

 - How to deploy a Mendix app on Azure

 - Sending Email

-After completing this how to on configuring AppCloud services, you might want to check out how to improve logging in with different types of user accounts.
+After completing this how-to on configuring AppCloud services, check out how to improve logging in with different types of user accounts.